-Minite and other winds to all the second to CD

-Visitors who wish to check in can scan the QR
+the Construction of the Construction of the Construction

-code or provide their contact details for the
+their contact details will be asked to leave the

-purposes of "NHS Test & Trace".
-This data will be

-kept for 21days securely, and then destroyed.

-The café will be operating with indoor seating
+premises.
+The café will be operating with indoor

-and a takeaway service.
+seating and a takeaway service.
 If Government

 restrictions mean that indoor seating and

 consumption of food and drink indoors is not

 allowed, the café can only operate as takeaway;

 therefore, the personal details of visitors are not

 required for Test & Trace purposes.

-required for rest of made purposes.

-Capacity of the cafe is restricted to avoid
+Capacity of the cafe is restricted to 30 people.

-overcrowding.
-Movement around the cafe is
+Movement around the cafe is discouraged, and

-discouraged, and visitors are notified by signage.

-discouraged, and visitors are notified by signage.
+visitors are notified by signage.

-Visitors queuing for the cafe will be asked to wait
+Visitors queuing for the cafe, will be asked to wait

-outside to avoid overcrowding.
-Notices will be
+outside.
+Notices will be made when the cafe is

-made when the cafe is full to deter more visitors
+full to deter more visitors exceeding the 30

-entering the cafe.

-entering the care.
+person limit.

 If the café can only operate as takeaway if indoor

 seating is not permitted, there will be clear

 signage that food and drink must not be

 consumed on the premises.
 Capacity of the café

 in these circumstances will be restricted to 9

 customers only.
 All takeaway food and drink will

 be served in disposable cups and containers.

-and the same and t

 Outdoor seating is provided outside the shop

 premises for customer use.
 Tables are spaced

 more than 2 meters apart.
 Café posts and

 barriers are in place to separate customers

 seated outside with the general public.

-Tables and the first the ferreign basiles

-l l

-General movement around the café is not permitted and visitors are notified by signage to remain socially distant when queuing to be served or waiting to collect their order.
-Visitors will be reminded to follow the Government rules regarding support bubbles and mixing of households when seated together Food and Drink risk mitigation Contact with persons who may have been exposed to coronavirus Employees taking orders from visitors should always wear face covering and maintain behind the screen.
-Instances where this is not possible a distance of 2 meters or 1+ metre with mitigation should be maintained and be kept to the absolute minimum.
+General movement around the café is not

+permitted and visitors are notified by signage to

+remain 2 meters apart when queuing to be

+served or waiting to collect their order.

+Visitors will be reminded to follow the Government rules regarding support bubbles and mixing of households when seated together Food and Drink risk mitigation Contact with persons who may have been exposed to coronavirus Employees Customers Visitors Employees taking orders from visitors should always wear face covering and maintain behind the screen.
+Instances where this is not possible a distance of 2 meters or 1+ meters with mitigation should be maintained and be kept to the absolute minimum.
 Café tables will be kept clear and sanitized at all times.
 Extra sanitization will be carried when visitors leave the table.
 Cutlery and condiments will be given to the customer when their food and drinks are served.
 Condiments sachets will be discarded upon clearing the table.
 Bottles etc will be thoroughly sanitized after each use.
 To minimise proximity between kitchen and front of house staff, a designated hand over point will be established.
 Ventilation may be increased by opening the windows.
-Procedural interaction will be kept to a minimum to prevent movement by the customers during their visit.
+Procedural interaction will be kept to a minimum. to prevent movement by the customers during their visit.
 5 2 10